WYHNUS/WholesaleSupplierCassandra/README.md

 ### Setup

-1. Start cassandra on local machine: `<path to cassandra folder>/cassandra -f`
+1. Start cassandra on local machine: `<path to cassandra folder>/cassandra -f`.
+For nodes, following this guildline https://docs.datastax.com/en/cassandra/2.1/cassandra/initialize/initializeSingleDS.html to setup your clusters.
+Remeber to update the rpc_address as your IP address instead of 'localhost'.

 2. Make a copy of `.env.example` file and rename it to `config.env`.